Dev Gill

 Devinder Singh Gill is an Indian actor and model who predominantly works in Telugu, Hindi, Punjabi, Kannada and Tamil films.

 Career

 Gill made his debut with film Shaheed-E-Azam (2002).
 In 2008, he acted in Telugu language film Krishnarjuna.
-In 2009 he appeared in Magadheera (2009), which received positive reviews from the critics upon its release.
-He played the villain in the Tamil movie Sura (2010.
+In 2009 he appeared in Magadheera (2009), which received positive reviews from critics.
+He played the villain in the Tamil movie Sura (2010) starring Vijay.
 Gill played the role of an actor in Prema Kavali (2011).
 In 2013, he played the role of Pakistani athlete Abdul Khaliq in Bhaag Milkha Bhaag.
-In 2014, he worked in Rajinikanth starrer Lingaa.
+In 2014, he worked in the Rajinikanth-starrer Lingaa.
 He played a lead role in Punjabi language film Saadey CM Saab (2016).
+Dev Gill was then back working in Kannada after a hiatus, roped in to play the antagonist in Orange (2018).

+He plays the male lead in Telugu action film, Aho Vikramaarka (2024).
+Talking about his film’s lead actor, Peta Trikoti stated, “Dev Gill is often associated with villanous roles, so we thought a lot about which genre would suit him as a hero”.